Kara Rosenlund is an Australian lifestyle photographer, stylist, adventurer, author and storyteller.

-I have photographed and styled for some of Australia’s most loved magazine titles and advertising campaigns.
+I have photographed and styled for some of Australia’s most loved magazine titles.

 Along side this my personal photographic work has been included in many prestigious exhibitions and acquired in permanent collections both locally and abroad, most notably a solo exhibition at the Sydney Opera House.
 Relocating from Sydney to London in 2007, I filled my love for interiors through prop styling, sourcing and buying throughout Europe.